iraf-community/iraf-community.github.io/unixsmg.rst

 have a local *lpr* entry for some reason.
-Printer devices named in this file may be used for text hardcopy output such as you get from the LPRINT task, graphics hardcopy devices are configured by editing the `graphcap` file discussed in the next section.
+Printer devices named in this file may be used for text hardcopy output such as you get from the LPRINT task, graphics hardcopy devices are configured by editing the *graphcap* file discussed in the next section.

-As an example, assume we have a printer known to the sun as 'lw5', the termcap entry would look something like:
+As an example, assume we have a printer known to the sun as `lw5`, the termcap entry would look something like:

 .. code::